Ein Hatzeva: Name

-Moshav Ein Hatzeva was named after the nearby Hatzeva Spring, which in turn takes its name from the Arabic name, Ayn Husb.
+Moshav Ein Hatzeva was named after the nearby Hatzeva Spring, which in turn takes its name from the Arabic name, Ein Husub, after the location overrun in the 1948 Nakba by the Israeli Defence Forces.
 The location was mentioned in Greek texts as Eisebon.

 Archaeology

+Part of the Limes Arabicus, the Ein Hazeva archeological site has remnants of two Judahite fortresses, a Roman fort, and a Nabataean caravanserai.